harry-sm/BittrexRx/README.md

 # BittrexRx
 BittrexRx is an Reactive library that was built with TypeScript for the [Bittrex](https://bittrex.com/) API which runs on the node.js platform.
 I built this library because I couldn't find any other library that uses [rxjs](https://github.com/Reactive-Extensions/RxJS).
+I have also built a Reactive library for the .NET platform  which can be found [here](https://github.com/harry-sm/BittrexRxSharp).

 ## Basic Usage
 `npm install bittrex-rx --save`